malharinamdar/DiabetesCare-AI/README.md

 - `wowmodel2.pkl`: The pre-trained machine learning model.
 - `diabetes_prediction_dataset.csv`: The dataset used for predictions and visualizations.

-## Understanding Diabetes
-General breakdown of food ingested in our body is broken down as glucose by help from insulin secreted by pancreas.

-Two things take place in case of diabetes:
-- pancreas does not make enough insulin
-- body's cells resists insulin's effects

-### Type 1 diabetes:
-Your body attacks insulin-producing cells, so you need external supply of medication (insulin) to survive.
-### Type 2 diabetes:
-Your body becomes resistant to insulin or doesn't make enough.
-Often managed with lifestyle changes and/or medication, resulting in high blood glucose.

 ### Preprocessing, Model Building and Hyperparameter Tuning
 - Conducted one-hot encoding categorical features